spearmootz/mongoose-get-default-value/README.md

 # mongoose-get-default-value
-Get the default path value set on a schema for a model **Tested for node 6.x.x**
+Get the default path value set on a schema for a model

 adds a static function ont he model to get the default value.
 Works on nested properties Example: "fakeProperty.deeperProperty"